GaecKo/MDPSaver/README.md

     -> = 380 000 + n iterations for all of the password!
     ```
     That's how it went from `78 ms` per password to `0.24 ms`, so about `325x` quicker!
 Of course, as the key is loaded once, you can add / load passwords thousand of times, in the same instance of the program, and you will have almost no encryption / decryption time.

+## Notes

+* The new functionnality won't be added to the .exe version, as it would require to recompile the whole program.

+* Also, as you can see within the python files:

+    ```txt
+            ==== ⚠ DISCLAIMER ⚠ ====
+    This code is not suitable for professional use.
+As of the current state of the code, this whole program is not sustainable and thus depreciated.

+    If you wish to rebuilt the program, feel free to do it and I'll check the PR!
+    ```

+    This means that I won't work on this project anymore.
+I might add some new features, but I won't work on the code itself.